MesfinGithinji/CrewControl/README.md

 3. **Install Dependencies:**
    - Backend:
      ```bash
-     # Assuming you have Maven installed
+     # Assuming you have Maven and Java  JDK installed on your system
      mvn clean install
      ```
    - Frontend:
      ```bash
-     # Assuming you have Node.js and npm installed
+     # Assuming you have Node.js and npm installed on your system
      cd employee-management-frontend
      npm install
      ```